Sara Donchey anchors KPRC Channel 2 News at 4 p.m. and reports weekday afternoons.

 When she isn't working, Sara loves spending time with her Doberman Pinscher rescue, Hiwa.
 She also enjoys a competitive jeopardy match and double-doubles from In-N-Out Burger.

-Sara is a member of the National Association of Hispanic Journalists.You can contact Sara by email at firstname.lastname@example.org.
+Sara is a member of the National Association of Hispanic Journalists.You can email Sara by clicking on the yellow envelope under her name up top.
 You can also connect with Sara on Facebook and Twitter.